Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 Memorial to the victims of the 228 Incident at Badu Station

-The former Keelung Middle School (now a high school) was used as an arms depot during the 228 Incident.
-Residents came to the school building to retrieve weapons, but the principal, who did not want to fight with the Kuomintang, refused to release the arms depot.
+画像The former Keelung Middle School (now a high school) was used as an arms depot during the 228 Incident.
+Residents came to the school building to retrieve weapons, but the principal’s wife, who wanted to keep the peacedid not want to fight with the Kuomintang, refused to release the arms depot.
+Her husband, the school principal, agreed with and supported with her decision.

-This school was the setting for the film "Detention."
+This school was the setting for the video game and film "Detention."
 It is said that nothing remains of the original building today.

-Yi-Lin: She is knowledgeable about the former miners in the Ruifang District area of New Taipei City, located in the northeast of Taipei.
+Yiling: A researcher who is knowledgeable about the former miners in the Ruifang District area of New Taipei City, located in the northeast of Taipei, where she does research on the history of mining labor.
 Gold, copper, and coal were discovered here during the Qing Dynasty, and the area expanded during the Japanese occupation.
 Jiufen, a famous tourist destination, also thrived as a miners' town.

 Fujita-gumi leased the mine where anti-Japanese patriots gathered to Taiwanese people and established Taiyo Kogyo Co., Ltd. After that, under the policy of encouraging gold production, the developed Jiufen became known as Little Hong Kong.